 Nevertheless, suppose you suffered an injury at work and began to receive workers’ compensation benefits while you were still legally married, even if you were separated.
 In that case, your spouse may be able to receive a portion of it in the divorce.
 This is because the earnings may be considered assets obtained during the marriage.

 Are There Any Reasons Why My Ex-Spouse Would Not Be Entitled to Some of My Workers’ Comp Check?

 Even though the law typically divides all marital assets between two former spouses, there are reasons why the court would decline to perform such action.
 However, as stated previously, every divorce is different and can’t always be used as a standard to judge other similar cases.

 Can an Attorney Help Me Keep All of My Workers’ Comp Benefits?

 Going through a divorce can be one of the most challenging periods in a person’s life.
 If you’ve been injured on the job and are receiving workers’ comp, it can be upsetting to think that a portion of your money may be granted to your former spouse.
 Most injured workers depend on the benefits they receive to pay bills and other living expenses.

 However, each situation is different, and the outcome can significantly depend on the facts and circumstances surrounding the case.
 One of the best measures you can take to protect yourself financially is to consult with a knowledgeable Workers’ Compensation attorney who can advise you of your rights and help you understand your legal options.

 For more information about the division of marital assets and workers’ comp benefits, contact RTRLAW as soon as possible.
-Our full-service law firm has highly experienced attorneys in Family Law and Workers’ Comp who will gladly review your case and help determine the best legal strategy for your situation.
+Our full-service law firm in Florida has highly experienced attorneys in Family Law and Workers’ Comp who will gladly review your case and help determine the best legal strategy for your situation.